viamrobotics/docs/docs/how-tos/sensor-module.md

 1. Edit the config attributes to fit your sensor.
    For example, if your sensor requires two pins, copy the `some_pin` lines and add another pin with a different name.
    If you want to be able to configure something else, for example the location to get online data from, you can add attributes for that.
-   If your sensor doesn't require any configuration, delete the `some_pin` lines but don't delete the `validate` and `reconfigure` functions entirely; they're needed for the module to function even if they don't do anything interesting.
+   If your sensor doesn't require any configuration, delete the `some_pin` lines but don't delete the `validate` and `reconfigure` functions entirely; they're needed for the module to function even if they don't actually validate the input or reconfigure the resource.

 1. In the `get_readings` function definition, paste your test script.
    Edit the script to return a dictionary of readings instead of printing them.